LutheranWorldRelief/EvaluacionSeguimientoAppGenero/README.md

 ### Run database seed for create user administrator
   >
+    1. open with vim or nano db/seeds.rb and change it with your prefer credentials
-    1. bundle exec rake db:seed
+    2. bundle exec rake db:seed

 ### Precompile assets, this command precompile all images, javascripts and css
   >